In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 How do I clean my Oracle coffee maker?

-How often should I clean my sage coffee machine?
+How often should I clean my Sage coffee machine?

 How do you clean Sage Group Heads?